NYHTC/applescript-fm-helper/README.md

 ### Install
 Once the repository is saved, be sure to execute the make.sh, which will install dependencies (cliclick) and compile an 'htcLib' application.
-You will need to enable assistive access in order to use it since make of the handlers maniupulate the GUI.
+You will need to enable assistive access in order to use it since make of the handlers maniupulates the GUI.
+Note also that executing the recompile.sh file will do a git pull and run make.sh in one shot.

 ### Usage
 Just tell application 'htcLib' to run some handler.
 Here is an example: